 Gradually, we’ve increased the amount of energy we get from renewable sources.

 Looking at installed generation capacity in the UK, we can see a significant swing away from coal-fired generation towards more renewables and imports.
 In 2012, only 16% of installed capacity was from renewables.
-Last year, that increased to 37%.
-Looking ahead, we forecast that’ll rise still further to 44%.
+Last year, it rose to c.40% and is expected to continue to rise in the future

 However it’s worth noting the renewable generation has lower output vs its capacity.
 This means that although a wind farm could have the capacity to produce 500MW, it will often only produce a percentage of this, depending on the weather conditions on that day.
 So although renewables will make up 44% of capacity in 2022, annual output from renewable sources will be lower than this.